(Click on + for prices and bookings)

 The habitat changes into a wonderful broad-leafed woodland as we approach the Zambia/Zimbabwe border.
 Here a new suite of fabulous birds awaits, many of them characteristic of south-central Africa.
 African Ground Hornbill and Schalow’s Turaco are two of the most spectacular birds we hope to find.
 But then there are also Broad-tailed Paradise Whydah, Pennant-winged Nightjar, Grey-headed Parrot, Dusky Lark, and so many others also to look for.
 Racket-tailed Rolleroccurs here but is less conspicuous than the other rollers (several of which we will hopefully already have seen).
 Yellow-throated Leaflove was discovered as a breeding bird on the Namibia/Zambia border (the Namibian side) in 2015, hundreds of kilometers south of its previously known range, and, time permitting, we might look for it today.

 We eventually reach the mighty Zambezi River (one of Africa’s largest rivers), where we may see African Finfoot and many other water-associated and riverine forest birds.
-This massive river forms the border between Namibia and Zambia, and after crossing the bridge into the latter country we still have a couple of hours of driving before we get to the famed Victoria Falls a bit further east.
+This massive river forms the border between Namibia and Zambia, and after crossing the bridge into the latter country we still have a couple of hours of driving before we get to the famed Victoria Falls a bit farther east.
 We’ll spend some time admiring the falls, but it’s important to note that the whole area has a spectacularly rich birdlife, so we’ll add a lot of good new birds to our list near the end of the tour.

 We usually find about 400 bird species on this tour of varied habitats – and we also get among the highest mammal lists on this transect of any of our tours.